inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    - more like sporadic short frames for high priority
    - and more frequent longer frames for low priority

-In this traffic configuration, high priority packets are a 100 times less frequent, and have 1/10th of the size of low priority packets.
+In this traffic configuration, high-priority packets are 100 times less frequent, and are 1/10th the size of low-priority packets.

 Results
 -------

 In the case of the ``Default`` configuration, the MAC stores packets in a FIFO queue.
-Thus higher priority packets wait in line with the lower priority packets, before getting sent eventually.
+Thus, higher-priority packets wait in line with the lower-priority packets, before getting sent eventually.

-In the case of the ``PriorityQueue`` configuration, higher priority frames wait in their own sub-queue in the PriorityQueue module in the MAC.
-If there are high priority frames present in the queue, the MAC will send them first, or after finishing the transmission of the current low priority frame.
-High priority frames can be delayed, as the transmission of the current frame needs to finish before sending the high priority frame.
+In the case of the ``PriorityQueue`` configuration, higher-priority frames wait in their own sub-queue in the PriorityQueue module in the MAC.
+If there are high priority frames present in the queue, the MAC will finish the ongoing low-priority transmission (if there is any) before beginning the transmission of the next high-priority frame.
+High-priority frames can be delayed, as the transmission of the current frame needs to finish before sending the high-priority frame.

-In the ``Preemption`` configuration, in addition to the higher priority frames having their own queue, the MAC almost immediately stops transmitting the current low priority frame, and sends the high priority frame instead.
+In the ``Preemption`` configuration, in addition to the higher-priority frames having their own queue, the MAC almost immediately stops transmitting the current low-priority frame, and sends the high-priority frame instead.

 ..
 After the high priority frame transmission is complete, it sends the remaining fragment of the low priority frame.